likii17/zeus/README.md

   - Implement logging and monitoring mechanisms to track and analyze security events.
 - **Data Encryption (ENC):**
   - Apply encryption techniques, especially when dealing with sensitive data.

-### Note:
-- Ensure that the framework adheres to relevant data protection regulations and standards.
-- Regularly update the tools and frameworks to address emerging security threats.
-- Conduct periodic security assessments and audits to identify and rectify vulnerabilities.

 ## Features